I. SELECTED PUBLICATIONS & TECHNICAL STUDIES - By Joel W. Grossman, Ph.D.

 [Note: To "See" and Download Articles: Right click on Adobe pdf link and pick Open in New Window]

-In press Grossman, Joel W., Clara Chang and Timothy C. Kenna.
-“Early Gold and Bronze from Waywaka (Andahuaylas, Apurimac, Peru): New Dates and XRF Analysis.
+in press Grossman, Joel W., Clara Chang, and Timothy C. Kenna.
+"Early Gold and Bronze from Waywaka (Andahuaylas, Apurimac, Peru): New Date and XRF Analysis.
 Andean Past.
-Vol. 13.

 2019a Grossman, Joel W., Robert J. Taylor, and Eri Weinstein, “Trace Element Time Markers as Proxies for the Calibration of Civil War-Era Sediment Accumulations at the West Point Foundry,” IA: The Journal of the Society for Industrial Archeology 42, no. 2 (2016).

 2019b Grossman, Joel W., Joseph E. Diamond and Eri Weinstein.
 “The Pre-contact ‘Haul Road’ Site, West Point Foundry, Cold Spring, New York: 4,400 years of Microstratigraphic Deposition”.
 Journal of Mid-Atlantic Archaeology, No. 35

 2018 Grossman Joel W. “A Brief commentary on ‘South of the Rio Grande: Helmut De Terra and the Tepexpan Man of Mexico’ By Daniel Schávelzon and Ana Igareta.
 HAIG: Newsletter of the History of Archaeology Interest Group.
 Society for American Archaeology.
 Volume 8, Number 2, August.